LiquifyXPlusDevelopment/CommandsPlus/README.md

 # Compiling
 Compilation requires JDK 12 and up.
 2 Ways to compiling the plugin:
-- run `./gradlew build` from the terminal executed from your plugin's folder.
+- run `./gradlew shadowjar` from the terminal executed from your plugin's folder.
-- Use your IDE's standard Gradle Integration Tool to build the jar via `Tasks -> Build -> Jar` (If you're using **Eclipse** I highly encourage you to make sure all dependencies are queried inside the system, due to Eclipse not being accurate/familiar with external build tools).
+- Use your IDE's standard Gradle Integration Tool to build the jar via `Tasks -> Shadow -> ShadowJar` (If you're using **Eclipse** I highly encourage you to make sure all dependencies are queried inside the system, due to Eclipse not being accurate/familiar with external build tools).
 Once the plugin compiles, grab the jar from `~/output` folder.

 ### Gradle Features